-Section 1.1.3, Settlement Areas of the PPS, states that the vitality of settlement areas is critical to the long-term prosperity of our communities.
-This section clarifies that settlement areas shall be the focus of growth and development and their vitality and regeneration shall be promoted.
-This section continues and states that land use patterns within settlement areas shall be based upon densities and a mix of land uses which: effectively use land and resources; effectively use infrastructure and public service facilities; minimize negative impacts on air quality and climate change, and promote energy efficiency, and support active transportation.
+Section 2.3,1 General Policies for Settlement Areas of Chapter 2 of the PPS, states that settlement areas shall be the focus of growth and development.
+This section continues and states that land use patterns within settlement areas shall be based upon densities and a mix of land uses which: effectively use land and resources; optimize existing and planned infrastructure and public service facilities; support active transportation; are transit-supportive, as appropriate; and are freight supportive.
 This section continues on and states that planning authorities should identify appropriate locations and promote opportunities for intensification and redevelopment.

-The PPS supports Building Strong Communities (healthy, liveable and safe places) and Settlement Areas being the focus of growth and development of a community.
+The PPS supports building strong communities and Settlement Areas being the focus of growth and development of a community.
 The Town of Penetanguishene is identified as a settlement area and is one of a number of identified communities to be the focus of growth and development in the Simcoe County context.
 The subject property is recognized by the Town Official Plan as being Rural Designation and supports the division of land for a limited number of land severances for low density residential use.
-The Gilwood Farms Inc. proposed severed lots will contribute towards the orderly, progressive development of Penetanguishene and will utilize municipal water and infrastructure already available in this part of the Town.
+The Universalbau Corporation proposed severed lots will contribute towards the orderly, progressive development of Penetanguishene and will utilize municipal water and infrastructure already available in this part of the Town.